 - Difference in applicable withholding tax rates from third countries to the country of origin versus to the Netherlands;

 - Whether dividends are reinvested or repatriated to the country of origin;

 - Capital gains protection under the relevant tax treaties;

 - The percentage of shares held in the Dutch company;

 - Any applicable CFC legislation, substance-over-form concept and substantial interest rules in the country of origin.

 The following graphic shows how a Dutch holding company can lower the total effective tax burden (click to enlarge):

-The most widely used legal entity as a Dutch holding company is the B.V., which is a private limited liability company.
+The B.V is the most widely used legal entity for the purpose of a Dutch holding company.
 However, any Dutch tax resident legal entity that is subject to Dutch corporate income tax is eligible.
 This means for instance that also the Dutch NV, Dutch cooperative and UK Ltd can be eligible.
 See our legal forms section for more information on these.
 Also, see our section on Dutch company formation on how we can provide support with establishing your (holding) company in the Netherlands.
 For more on how we can help you to structure your Dutch business, see tax structuring.

 When to implement a Dutch holding Company?

 We recommend to implement a Dutch holding company from the start of activities for the following reasons: